phidra/notes/2022-10-29-libc-manual.md

 ### Memory-mapped IO

+#### Explications dans la page Memory Concepts

+Excellent résumé du memory-mapping dans [la page Memory Concepts](https://www.gnu.org/software/libc/manual/2.36/html_node/Memory-Concepts.html) :

 > Memory-mapped I/O is another form of dynamic virtual memory allocation.
 Mapping memory to a file means declaring that the contents of certain range of a process’ addresses shall be identical to the contents of a specified regular file.
 The system makes the virtual memory initially contain the contents of the file, and if you modify the memory, the system writes the same modification to the file.
 Note that due to the magic of virtual memory and page faults, there is no reason for the system to do I/O to read the file, or allocate real memory for its contents, until the program accesses the virtual memory.

-Excellent résumé du memory-mapping :
 - `mmap` dit "tel plage d'addresses virtuelles" a une relation un-pour-un avec tel fichier
 - lorsque le programme lit les addresses virtuelles, il lit le contenu du fichier
 - lorsque le programme écrit les addresses virtuelles, l'OS écrit les modifications dans le fichier sur le disque